Viral arthritis is a type of arthritis caused by a viral infection. The disease comes on quickly, causing intense swelling and pain in the joints.

 Blood tests can be done to look for inflammation and help diagnose viral arthritis.
-However, a blood test alone is not enough to diagnose the disease.
+However, blood tests alone are not enough to diagnose the disease.

 If there is evidence of acute viral illness, tests to confirm the infection may be performed.
-There are several other tests that can help make a diagnosis:
+Several other tests that can help make a diagnosis include: